mrNobody-zs/hello-world/README.md

 I'm Zion and I'm just starting out to code.
 And I'll be adding code here daily.
 Try and make it a habit, coz habits are good!
-Ninth edit, but missed one day.
+Tenth edit, going strong.
-Need to buck up!
+Need to keep it up!